GeminiZA/iot-device-manager/README.md

 }
 ```

-only `stop` and `start` commands are currently supported and determines whether the device is publishes it's telemetry data or not
+only `stop` and `start` commands are currently supported and determines whether the device is publishes its telemetry data or not

 #### Notes

-Status is a string to allow extension on it's functionality
+Status is a string to allow extension on its functionality

 Telemetry is a json object to allow any sort of data to stored in it regardless of what device needs to publish